meronym/the-virtuome/src/web/README.WEB.md

 - Fallback colors for unknown nodes
 - Interactive node highlighting and auto-scrolling
 - Visual feedback for selected nodes
+- Pin-highlighting system for exploring relationships:
+  - Click-to-pin any node in the hierarchy
+  - Visual feedback with pin icons and background highlights
+  - Automatic highlighting of descendant nodes
+  - Canvas halos for pinned nodes' virtues
+  - Support for multiple simultaneous pins
+  - Most-specific-ancestor rule for overlapping pins

 Color Assignment Algorithm:
 - Uses HSL color space for intuitive color relationships